madrilene/eleventy-excellent/src/docs/pagination.md

 title: Pagination
 ---

 The blog posts use [Eleventy's pagination feature](https://www.11ty.dev/docs/pagination/).
-The logic for this can be found in the layout `src/_layouts/blog.njk`, how many entries should be on a page can be defined in `src/pages/blog.md`.
+The logic for this can be found in tha partial `src/_includes/partials/pagination.njk`, the layout `src/_layouts/blog.njk` includes it, how many entries should be on a page is defined in `src/pages/blog.md`.

 If you do not want any pagination at all, it is easiest to set a very high number for the pagination size, for example: